SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Symbolic Regression

+In contrast, \modelname offers a novel solution through a task-agnostic joint learning paradigm.
+This joint learning approach imprints the latent space with a wealth of integrated symbolic and numeric semantics that serve as a high-dimensional `semantic fingerprint' for various function behaviors and their inherent similarities.
+Therefore, unlike the latent space in \citep{symbolic-VAE-2023,efficient-symbolic-VAE-2023}, \modelname's task-agnostic latent space embodies a robust numeric-symbolic prior, providing an ideal landscape for SR search.
+By augmenting \modelname's numeric encoder with an expression generation decoder (as shown in Fig~\ref{fig:snipsrlso}), we can create a generative latent space—a crucial asset for the numeric-to-symbolic generation task of SR. Our empirical investigations on the generative latent space further enrich this narrative.
 The innate \textbf{\textit{interpolatability} of SNIP's latent space}, as demonstrated in Fig.\ref{fig:latentinterp}, suggests a meaningful correlation between latent space representations and their corresponding numeric behaviors.
 In this figure, for a source function $\bm{Z}_V^s$ (blue curve) and a destination function $\bm{Z}_V^d$ (orange curves), we linearly interpolate within the numeric encoded vectors to obtain $\bm{Z}_V^{int}.$ This interpolated embedding is decoded into a symbolic function $\hat{f} = \mathcal{G}_{\omega} (\bm{Z}_V^{int.})$.
 Upon computing $\hat{f}$ over dataset $\bm{x}$, we find that \textit{the interpolated function exhibits a behavior that is semantically in between the source and destination functions.} This is a significant advantage for nuanced search and explorations during the symbolic discovery process.
 Moreover, the fixed dimension $d_{\text{emb}}$ of this space, which is substantially lower than the combinatorial optimization space of equations, streamlines the search process.
 Given these attributes, \modelname's generative latent space stands as a compelling candidate for a more effective approach to SR.